open-cli-tools/chokidar-cli/README.md

                           --polling is set                        [default: 100] --poll-interval-binary  Interval of file system polling for binary files.
-                          Effective when --polling is set         [default: 300] --verbose               When set, output is more verbose [boolean]  [default: false] -h, --help              Show help
+                          Effective when --polling is set         [default: 300] --verbose               When set, output is more verbose and human readable.
+                                                     [boolean]  [default: false]
+  -h, --help              Show help
   -v, --version           Show version number

 Examples:
-  chokidar "**/*.js" "npm run build-js"    build when any .js file changes
+  chokidar "**/*.js" -c "npm run build-js"    build when any .js file changes chokidar "**/*.js" "**/*.less"              output changes of .js and .less
+                                              files
 ```

 ## License